Best Aerospace Careers in the 21st Century

 Quickly Emerging Aerospace Careers

-Joining Gulf Coast spaceports and aerospace enterprises all the way along the Southern States to Florida and up to Cape Canaveral creates a long, effective, and lucrative Space Coast
+Joining these spaceports and aerospace enterprises along the Gulf States to Florida and up to Cape Canaveral creates a long, effective, and lucrative expanded Space Coast

-Spurred on by science fiction in the late 1800s, sci-fi fan clubs that began in the 1930s, the post-WWII Space Race, the American Moon Landing, and the world of the Mars Society, tourism in space is a reality, though an expensive one in the 2000s and 2010s.
+Spurred on by science fiction in the late 1800s, related fan clubs that began in the 1930s, the post-WWII Space Race, the American Moon Landing, and the world of the Mars Society, tourism in space is a reality, though an expensive one in the first two or three decades of this century.

 In the early 1970s, the parent company of Ponderosa Steakhouses in Dayton, Ohio purchased or leased the first restaurant spot to be reserved on a US space station, but the Russian space station MIR (either "World" or "Peace" in translation) was first to go up.